 Bone density test: A bone mineral density (BMD) test measures bone density in various parts of the body.
 This safe and painless test can detect osteoporosis before a fracture occurs and can predict one’s chances of fracturing in the future.
 The BMD test can help determine whether medication should be considered.
 A woman recovering from breast cancer should ask her doctor whether she might be a candidate for a bone density test.

 Medication: There is no cure for osteoporosis.
 However, several medications are available to prevent and treat this disease.
-Bisphosphonates, a class of osteoporosis treatment medications, are being studied and have demonstrated some success in their ability to treat breast cancers that have spread to bone.
+Bisphosphonates, a class of osteoporosis treatment medications, have demonstrated some success in their ability to treat breast cancers that have spread to bone.

-Another osteoporosis treatment medication, raloxifene, is currently being evaluated for its ability to decrease breast cancer risk.
-Raloxifene is a selective estrogen receptor modulator (SERM) that has been shown to reduce the risk of breast cancer in women with osteoporosis.
-The National Institutes of Health is currently sponsoring the Study of Tamoxifen and Raloxifene, known by the acronym STAR.
-The study compares the effectiveness of raloxifene with that of tamoxifen in preventing breast cancer in postmenopausal women who have a high risk of developing the disease.
+Another osteoporosis treatment medication, raloxifene, is a selective estrogen receptor modulator (SERM) that has been shown to reduce the risk of breast cancer in women with osteoporosis.
+The National Institutes of Health’s Study of Tamoxifen and Raloxifene (STAR) found that raloxifene was as effective as tamoxifen in reducing the risk of postmenopausal breast cancer in high-risk women.

 For information on studies sponsored by the National Institutes of Health, visit the following websites: